 The government is planning to make people from overseas pay more tax in the UK.

-In many parts of the tax system the law and processes are so complex that they defeat the mythical “man on the Clapham omnibus” (and perhaps some of the ad
+In many parts of the tax system the law and processes are so complex that they defeat the mythical “man on the Clapham omnibus” (and perhaps some of the advisers travelling with him).

-A common misconception amongst pensioners is that the state pension is not taxable – after all, why would the Government give money out only to take some of it b
+A common misconception amongst pensioners is that the state pension is not taxable – after all, why would the Government give money out only to take some of it back?